-The content of alcohol in wine refers to the share ethanol; the main existing alcohol.
-The possible or theoretically achievable alcohol content of a wine can already in the grapes by the Mostgewicht be calculated.
-He follows from the sugar (Fructose and glucose) in the must, which in the fermentation in alcohol and carbon dioxide is converted.
-In the 19th century, the French chemist Joseph Gay-Lussac (1778-1850) developed a system that represents the degree of alcohol in degrees (°), which is still used in Anglo-American countries.
-Today, international standard and standardized within the EU, however, is the indication in volume, The measurement takes place at a temperature of 20 ° Celsius.
+The content of alcohol in wine refers to the proportion ethanol; the main type of alcohol present.
+The possible or theoretically achievable alcohol content of a wine can already be found in the grapes by the Mostgewicht can be calculated.
+It results from the sugar (Fructose and glucose) in the must, which in the fermentation in alcohol and carbon dioxide is converted.
+In the 19th century, the French chemist Joseph Gay-Lussac (1778-1850) developed a system that shows the alcohol content in degrees (°), which is still partly used in the Anglo-American region.
+Internationally used today and standardized within the EU, however, the specification in volume, The measurement is carried out at a temperature of 20 ° Celsius.

-There are four different terms for the alcohol content.
+There are four different terms for alcohol content.
 Above all, there is interest in how much alcohol is actually contained in the drink.
-In most countries is on label the existing alcohol content is given:
+Is in most countries label the existing alcohol content is given:

-Existing alcohol content : Pure alcohol actually contained in must or wine.
+Existing alcohol content : Pure alcohol actually contained in the must or wine.

-Potential alcoholic strength: theoretical proportion resulting from complete fermentation of the residual sugar additionally possible.
-In Italy, this value is often determined by the actual alcoholic strength in the form of z.
-B. "14% vol + 4" indicated.
-This means in the specific case a residual sugar of the equivalent of 4% alcohol, that is about 65 g (1% alcohol corresponds to 16 to 17 g of sugar).
+Potential alcohol content : Theoretical part which can be obtained by completely fermenting the residual sugar would also be possible.
+In Italy this value is often determined according to the alcohol content in the form of e.g. B. "14% vol + 4" specified.
+In the specific case, this means a residual sugar equivalent to 4% alcohol, which is about 65 g (1% alcohol corresponds to 16 to 17 g sugar).

-Total alcohol content : Sum of existing and potential alcohol content.
+Total alcohol content : sum of the available and potential alcohol content.

-As a rule of thumb, during fermentation, 10 grams of sugar per 1,000 grams of must yield 0.66% volume of alcohol.
+The rule of thumb is that during fermentation, 10 grams of sugar per 1,000 grams of must produce 0.66% vol alcohol.
 A content of 8 grams of alcohol per liter corresponds to around 1 ° or 1% vol. The conversion formula is% vol x 7.894 = grams of alcohol per liter (g / l) of wine.
-At 12% vol, this gives 94.7 g / l.
-In a bottle of wine with 0.75 liters are the 71 g of pure alcohol.
-One-eighth of wine contains approximately the same amount of grams of alcohol as this percent by volume.
-This means that one eighth wine with 12% vol alcohol content contains 12 g alcohol.
-A simple method for determining the alcohol content is the Rebelein method,
+At 12% vol this gives 94.7 g / l.
+In a bottle of wine with 0.75 liters, that's 71 g of pure alcohol.
+An eighth of wine contains approximately the same amount of grams of alcohol as it has percent by volume.
+This means that one eighth of wine with 12% alcohol content contains 12 g of alcohol.
+A simple method for determining the alcohol content is Rebelein method,

-How high is the alcohol level when drinking a bottle of 0.75 liter wine with an alcohol content of 12% vol?
-That also depends on the physical condition, the drinking speed, the sex and other factors.
-Calculated over the thumb, this "three quarters wine" results in a man with a weight of around 85 kg and a drinking period of two hours gross 1.2 per mille (see formula under Blood Alcohol Concentration ).
-Regarding the acceptable consumption, see below health,
+How high is the alcohol level if you drink a bottle of wine with 0.75 liters and an alcohol content of 12% vol?
+That also depends on the physical condition, the drinking speed, the gender and other factors.
+Using the thumb, these "three quarters of wine" result in a gross weight of 1.2 per mille for a man with a weight of around 85 kg and a drinking period of two hours (see formula below Blood Alcohol Concentration ).
+Regarding the acceptable consumption amount see under health,

-The specified alcohol strengths are to be understood as approximate guide values.
-For all alcoholic beverages, there are sometimes different legal requirements in the countries with regard to minimum and often maximum values (see keywords below, for example cognac and in the countries):
+The alcohol strengths given are to be understood as approximate guidelines.
+For all alcoholic beverages there are in part different legal requirements in the countries with regard to minimum and often also maximum values (see under the relevant keywords such as for example cognac and in the countries):